 - 2. Use a common XML to Excel or XML to CSV conversion tool and manually format your data in a spreadsheet. - 3.
-Use an Automation data filter to automatically parse your data into a CSV text database (Refer to your included XML to CSV sample file for more information).
+Use an Automation data filter to automatically parse your data into a CSV text database.

 9.7.2.
 Designing automated Reports